Riley-Py/UWaterloo-Work/SCI 238/Chapter 6 - Telescopes Portals of Discovery/Eyes and Cameras.md

 ### The Eye
 - *Refraction* - bending of light when it passes from one substance into another
-	- Eye uses refraction to focus light
+	- Eye uses refraction to focus light as it forces parallel light rays to converge to a focus
+	- Example: Sun appears distorted at sunset due to how light bends in Earth's atmosphere